 Spain - Summary of Requirements for Live Animals

 Spain is a Member State of the European Union.
 Bilingual health certificates are available for some commodities/species (see below).
-If the bilingual certificate for that species or commodity is not listed below, please refer to the English version on the link to the European Union.
+If the bilingual certificate for that species or commodity is not listed below, please refer to the English version on the European Union web page.
 It is the responsibility of the exporter to obtain a bilingual certificate if it is not listed below.

 Bovine Embryos Annex II - Health certificate for in